 About this Workshop

-Slim hole drilling and completion are not new.
+Slim Hole Drilling and Completion is not new.
 Its application historically has been largely driven by efforts to capitalise on a number of advantages, mainly to attain cost savings.
-This technique involves wells that are designed, constructed and completed with slim borehole sizes and cased-off with not only smaller sizes of tubulars but often with reduced number of casing strings and fit for purpose completions.
+This technique involves wells that are designed, constructed and completed with slim borehole sizes and cased-off with not only smaller sizes of tubulars but often with reduced number of casing strings and fit-for-purpose completions.
 When properly planned and executed, the savings can come from many sources without compromising HSE and well or operations integrity.
-This technique also has the potential to reduce impact on the environment if the footprint, equipment and operations can be scaled down and well drilling effluence minimised.
+This technique also has the potential to reduce impact on the environment if the footprint, equipment and operations can be scaled down, and well drilling effluence minimised.
 It can offer an economical way to drill and test exploration wells but the envelope has been pushed to also include producing and injection wells thus enabling cost-effective development of marginal offshore fields.

 This workshop provides opportunities for sharing and discussing views, experience, success stories, technology advancement and challenges from various facets including that of operators, service providers and regulators.
 Ultimately the aims are to encourage more industry acceptance to further explore the technique, promote slim hole drilling techniques in Malaysia and South East Asia and optimise its application to meet the current industry demands of enhancing operational efficiency and reducing well cost.
 This workshop also enables exchanging ideas and networking with fellow participants / practitioners from other oil and gas disciplines, companies and countries.